kyraco/HTML5/README.md

-#P5: Classic Arcade Game Clone
+# HTML5 Arcade Game Clone

 ######About

 This is my submission for project #5 for the Front End Web Developer nanodegree at Udacity.
-It is a simplified clone of the classic frogger game prevalent in the early Atari and arcade gaming scene.
+It is a simplified (and snooze-worthy) clone of the classic frogger game prevalent in the early Atari and arcade gaming scene.

 ##Getting Started